dhoolmahe/IIHTFinalCaseStudy/project-mgr/README.md

 Jenkins Steps inside Docker
 ---------------------------
 1) Add .gitconfig file to add sslVerify = false in Jenkins_Home dir inside Docker container.
-2) If it doesnot work -> execute "git config --global http.sslverify false" in Jenkins_Home dir
+2) If it doesnt work -> execute "git config --global http.sslverify false" in Jenkins_Home dir
 3) Start docker run -p 8088:8080 jenkinsci/blueocean
 4) Jenkinsfile is being used as pipeline script to build the project and also build the docker image, to run the image.